 Although derelict at the start, all the basic infrastructure is still in

 place.
 The site is magnificantly located on a south west facing slope and

 surrounded by high and protective walls.
 Once the overgrowth of grasses

-and weeds has been removed there will no doubt be a garden of excellent
+and weeds was removed there is a garden of excellent

 soil in which to grow supperb vegetables, fruit and flowers.
 Additional

 active members are eagerly sought by this group!
 Do make contact!

 Kerridge Ridge and Ingersley Vale

 This five year project (2005-2010) was undertaken to identify, design

 and implement environmental improvement activities around Kerridge Ridge